ShaoyiLu/Deformable-GCN/README.md

 This relation vector is used to compute an attention coefficient $\( \alpha_{ij} \)$, which controls how much information node $\( i \)$ receives from node $\( j \)$.

-The attention score is computed via:
+The attention score is computed as:

 $$
 \alpha_{ij} = \text{softmax}_j \left( \text{MLP}(r_{ij}) \right)